Jennie Carignan: Junior and senior officer

+General officer

 Carignan was promoted to brigadier-general on 15 June 2016 and appointed chief of staff of army operations.
-She was the first female Canadian general from a combat (as opposed to technical) arm.
+She became the first female Canadian general from a combat (as opposed to technical) arm.
 Carignan was promoted to the rank of major-general on 15 August 2019 ahead of taking command of a training mission in Iraq.

-She was promoted to lieutenant-general in 2021 upon her appointment to the newly-created position of Chief for Professional Conduct and Culture, with the responsibility of preventing sexual assault in the military.
+She was promoted to lieutenant-general in 2021 upon her appointment to the newly created position of Chief for Professional Conduct and Culture, with the responsibility of preventing sexual assault in the military.

+On 28 June 2024, news broke that Carignan would succeed General Wayne Eyre as Chief of the Defence Staff upon his retirement in July 2024.
+The official announcement from the Prime Minister’s Office occurred on 3 July 2024, and included the mention that she would be promoted to the rank of full general.
+Her appointment makes her the first female head of a national military force in any of the Five Eyes allied countries.
+Her promotion took effect on 18 July 2024, at the change in command ceremony held at the Canadian War Museum with Governor General Mary Simon officiating.

 Honours and decorations

 Carignan has received the following orders and decorations during her military career: